- EDDIE SCHOUTE MScJoin us

 QuTech Academy offers master courses at TU Delft for students with a background in Applied Physics, Electrical Engineering, Computer Science, Mathematics and Embedded Systems.

 The QuTech Academy programme starts in September with four courses, the first one in the series being ‘Fundamentals of Quantum Information’.
 Besides the four QuTech quantum courses, you will take a number of classes in applied physics, electrical engineering and computer science to give you a broad basis.
+In addition, there is also a course on a special topic in quantum technology.

 In this class, we will teach you the fundamentals of qubits, quantum gates and measurements.
 You will also learn about quantum entanglement, as well as quantum teleportation.
 You will learn how properties of quantum information can be applied to construct some of the most well-known quantum algorithms, and the basics of quantum error correction.